saad2972/Inventory-Management-System/README.md

-📦 Inventory Management System (Java, CLI)
+# Inventory Management System (Java CLI)

-  A basic command-line inventory management system built in Java using core DSA and file handling concepts.
+A simple command-line Inventory Management System built using Java.
+It demonstrates core DSA and file handling concepts.

-🔧 Features
+## Features

-  Add, delete, update, and display products from file
+- Add, delete, update, and display products from a file

-  Search products by category
+- Search products by category

-  Sort inventory by category or pricing
+- Sort inventory by category or pricing

-  File-based storage using .txt files
+- File-based storage using `inventory.txt`

-  Admin-only access (reads admin.txt for authentication)
+- Admin-only access through `admin.txt`

-  Robust exception handling for user input
+- Exception handling for invalid inputs

-🗂 Structure
+## Project Files

-  Main.java: Program entry point with admin login
+- `Main.java` - Entry point, handles admin login

-  Product.java: Product class with attributes and methods
+- `Product.java` - Defines product attributes

-  Database.java: Handles file operations (add, update, delete, etc.)
+- `Database.java` - Handles file I/O operations

-  Warehouse.java: Logic for sorting/searching
+- `Warehouse.java` - Sorting and searching logic

-  admin.txt: Stores admin credentials
+- `admin.txt` - Stores admin credentials

-  inventory.txt: Stores inventory data
+- `inventory.txt` - Stores inventory data

-🔐 How It Works
+## How It Works

-  First, prompts admin username & password from admin.txt
+1. Program starts by asking for admin name and password (from `admin.txt`)

-  Once authenticated, allows access to manage inventory
+2. On successful login, admin can manage the inventory

-  Simple terminal interface for interaction
+3. All product data is saved and updated in `inventory.txt`